jedevc/afnom-missing-semester/_2023/lec8_virtualization.md

 looking like:

 - Containers generally run a whole lot faster that virtual machines.
-We're seperating less out, and we don't need to run multiple operating systems, so we generally have a lot less overhead.
+We're splitting less out, and we don't need to run multiple operating systems, so we generally have a lot less overhead.
 - Container images tend to be a lot smaller.
-We don't need to ship things like drivers or operating systems around (which can be massive).
+We don't need to ship things like drivers or whole kernels and bootloaders systems around (which can be massive).
 - Because of these, it's really easy to spin up *tons* of containers - this is nice for creating local dev environments, but also for facilitating entirely new modes of engineering.
 We can split all of our services into separate